Yar Kravtsov

 COPY . .

-is a very big statement.
+is a big statement.
 It says every file in the repository is an input to the next layer.

 That is usually wrong.